Plug Power (NASDAQ:PLUG) – This Is What Whales Are Betting On Plug Power

-Someone with a lot of money to spend has taken a bullish stance on Plug Power PLUG.
+Someone with a lot of money to spend has taken a bearish stance on Plug Power PLUG.

 And retail traders should know.